conneroisu/cpre488/Report/Report.md

 This state is similar to `DONE_IDLE` as it indicates that the FSM is done counting a pulse.
 Upon transitioning to this state, the pulse width has been saved to an external register.
 A counter separate from the pulse counter is counting how many channels have been read.
 Once all the channels have been read, the FSM will go back to the `NOT_STARTED` state.
 If more channels need to be read, the entire channel reading process (minus detecting the idle pulse) will repeat.

 ##### Brief VHDL Description
-The PPM detector state machine (`detect_fsm`) is instantiated in the AXI interface module and connected directly to certain signals and registers:
+The PPM detector state machine (`detect_fsm`) is instantiated in the AXI slave interface module and has its ports connected to signals/ports defined in the slave interface.

 ```vhdl
 detect_fsm : ENTITY ppm.detect_fsm PORT MAP